sidharthv96/blog/content/posts/mermaid/shrinking-mermaid.md

 ![Pre Optimization load time](/images/mermaid/initialLoadTime.png)
 ![Post Optimization load time](/images/mermaid/finalLoadTime.png)

+I'll cover how we added lazy loading to mermaid to further reduce the bundle size in a future post.

 Special thanks to [Alois](https://github.com/aloisklink), [Thibaut (Teebo)](https://github.com/tbo47/dagre-es), [Denis Bardadym](https://github.com/btd/rollup-plugin-visualizer) and all the creators of the tools used in this post.